openflighthpc/flight-job-service/api/docs/routes.md

       "filename": STRING,       # REQUIRED - The name of the file "mimeType": STRING,       # REQUIRED - The predicted MIME type of the file from the file extension
                                              Warning: This could be incorrect
-      "decoded_path": STRING,   # OPTIONAL - The clear text version of file's relative path (omitted for stdout/stderr) "path": STRING,           # REQUIRED - The path to the file "size": INTEGER,          # REQUIRED - The size of the file in Bytes },
+      "relative_path": STRING,  # RECOMMENDED - The relative path to the file from the results_dir "path": STRING,           # RECOMMENDED - The path to the file "size": INTEGER,          # REQUIRED - The size of the file in Bytes },
     "links": {